bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Linux & DevOps:**

-The Zeal Operating System is a modernized fork of the 64-bit Temple Operating System, TempleOS: https://github.com/Zeal-Operating-System/ZealOS

-Nextcloud server, a safe home for all your data: https://github.com/nextcloud/server

-socktop is a remote system monitor with a rich TUI interface, inspired by `top` and `btop`, that communicates with a lightweight remote agent over WebSockets: https://github.com/jasonwitty/socktop

-DPI Checkers.
-Repository contains checkers that allow you to determine if your residential ISP (or a server in a data center) has DPI, as well as the specific methods (and their parameters) the censor uses for restrictions: https://github.com/hyperion-cs/dpi-checkers

-Terax AI.
-Lightweight (7MB) AI terminal emulator (ADE) built in Rust & Tauri & React: https://github.com/crynta/Terax-AI

 Stalwart.
 All-in-one Mail & Collaboration server.
 Secure, scalable and fluent in every protocol (IMAP, JMAP, SMTP, CalDAV, CardDAV, WebDAV): https://github.com/stalwartlabs/stalwart